VictoriaMetrics/operator/docs/migration.md

 - `VMProbe` (instead of `Probe`) - defines a probing configuration for targets with blackbox exporter.
 [See details](https://docs.victoriametrics.com/vmoperator/resources/vmprobe.html).
 - `VMAlertmanagerConfig` (instead of `AlertmanagerConfig`) - defines a configuration for AlertManager.
 [See details](https://docs.victoriametrics.com/vmoperator/resources/vmalertmanagerconfig.html).

+Note that Prometheus CRDs are not supplied with the VictoriaMetrics operator, so you need to [install them separately](https://github.com/prometheus-operator/prometheus-operator/releases).
+VictoriaMetrics operator supports conversion from Prometheus CRD of version `monitoring.coreos.com/v1`.

 The default behavior of the operator is as follows:

 - It **converts** all existing Prometheus `ServiceMonitor`, `PodMonitor`, `PrometheusRule` and `Probe` objects into corresponding VictoriaMetrics Operator objects.